Prince-K-cmd/week2-lab/README.md

 - Write efficient SQL queries to manipulate and analyze large datasets.
 - Understand and implement database optimization strategies to improve query performance.

-### Conclusion
-Although the project is still in progress, significant groundwork has been laid for the analysis.
-The foundational steps, such as loading the data, initial analysis, and basic SQL queries, have been completed.
-The next steps will focus on advanced analysis, optimizing database performance, and finalizing the insights for **ShopEase** to improve their business decisions.

 ---